kimou6055/WePrompt/Readme.md

 ```
 source venv/bin/activate
 ```
-Make sure you have Python 3.x installed on your machine.
 You can install the required Python libraries by running:

 ```
 pip install rwkv